 -

-Fold in the chopped nuts and mix in of choice, either chocolate chips or dried fruit.
+Fold in the chopped nuts and any optional mix in of choice, either chocolate chips or dried fruit.

 -